-On March 11, 2020, the World Health Organization recognized COVID-19 as a global pandemic, prompting many national, regional, and local governments to implement preventative or protective measures, such as travel and business restrictions, temporary store closures, and widesweeping quarantines and stay-at-home orders.
+On March 11, 2020, the World Health Organization recognized COVID-19 as a global pandemic, prompting many national, regional, and local governments to implement preventative or protective measures, such as travel and business restrictions, temporary store closures, and wide-sweeping quarantines and stay-at-home orders.
 As a result, COVID-19 and the related restrictive measures have had a significant adverse impact upon many sectors of the economy, including the industry in which the Organization operates.
-For example, several grantors which had provided funds in the past were unable to renew their grants for the years June 30, 2022 and 2021.
-Although the Organization has been able to resume the majority of activities that were previously restricted by the government orders, it continues to assess the impact of the pandemic on the entity's operations.
+For example, several Organization's programs, including the Low Vision Clinic and School Services, were unable to see clients and were, therefore, unable to generate revenue through these activities.
+Additionally, several grantors indicated that their ability to fund future grants could be impacted.
+Although the Organization is continuing to monitor and assess the impact of the COVID-19 outbreak, the ultimate financial impact and duration cannot be reasonably estimated at this time.